0E9B061F/lexdoc/README.md

 const lexer = new Lexer(tokens)
 ```

-In **Lexdoc** token precedence during lexing is the same as the order in which they
+In **Lexdoc** token precedence during lexing is the same as the order in which
-are defined:
+tokens are defined:

 ```js
 const lexer = LD.build({